open-opportunity/knowledge/basics/service-framework.md

 We must first discover that there is cause for development.
 This includes identifying a gap in skill and also a need to fill it.

 A mere gap in skill doesn't always establish a need for supported development.
 Without a business, career, or personal need to overcome such gaps, there is little justification to commit the required resources.
+This is not to say that a Service User must be discurraged from investing time in these areas - far from it, the Service User's independance is important.
+It is, however, important that a chargable service offering ought to focus on valud addition - so it would be rare for a Servie Provider to directly support efforts that don't achieve an appropriate value assessment.

 It is important then, that a Service Provider understands the scope of their involvment in a client's development - and that the Service Provider is aware of any undesirable dependancy.

 ## The Flow